Gurobi/gurobi-logtools/CONTRIBUTING.md

 tracker](https://github.com/Gurobi/grblogtools/issues).

-It would be great if you add a minimal reproducible example when reporting a bug, or include a reasoning on how the new requested feature improves the grblogtools.
+It would be great if you add a minimal reproducible example when reporting a bug, or include reasoning on how the new requested feature improves the grblogtools.

 ## Submitting changes
 We welcome your contribution in directly tackling some of the issues.